Frequently Asked Questions About MyChildren’sLA

 Will my child's primary care physician be able to access MyChildren’sLA?

-MyChildren’sLA is designed for patients, parents, guardians and foster parents.
+MyChildren’sLA is designed for patients, parents and guardians.
 You can download and share clinical documents with your primary care pediatricians and physicians since they will not be able to access MyChildren’sLA.

 Can I share my patient portal username and password with someone else?